Colin Kaepernick: College career

 On November 26, 2010, Kaepernick led his team to a 34–31 overtime victory against the previously undefeated Boise State Broncos, snapping their 24-game win streak that had dated back to the 2008 Poinsettia Bowl.
 This game was played on Nevada's senior night, the final home game for Kaepernick.
-Nevada Head Coach Chris Ault would later call this game the "most important win in program history".
+Nevada head coach Chris Ault would later call this game the "most important win in program history".

 Kaepernick ended his senior season with 3,022 passing yards, 21 passing touchdowns, eight interceptions, 1,206 rushing yards and 20 rushing touchdowns.
 He joined Florida's Tim Tebow as the second quarterback in FBS history to have 20 passing touchdowns and 20 rushing touchdowns in the same season.
 Nevada claimed a share of the WAC title after defeating Louisiana Tech.
 Kaepernick was named WAC Co-Offensive Player of the Year with Kellen Moore, who had won the award in 2009.

 Kaepernick finished his collegiate career with 10,098 passing yards, 82 passing touchdowns, 24 interceptions, 4,112 rushing yards and 59 rushing touchdowns.
 He became the first quarterback in the history of Division I FBS college football to have passed for over 10,000 yards and rushed for over 4,000 yards in a collegiate career, a feat that has not been duplicated.
-He also tied former Nebraska quarterback and Heisman Trophy winner Eric Crouch for most career rushing touchdowns by a quarterback in FBS history.
+He also tied former Nebraska quarterback and Heisman Trophy winner Eric Crouch for most career rushing touchdowns by a quarterback in FBS history (later broken by Keenan Reynolds).

 Kaepernick maintained a 4.0 grade point average during his college years and graduated in 2011 with a bachelor's degree in business management.
 After his senior season, Kaepernick was eligible for the 2011 NFL Draft.